hide-org/hide/docs/quickstart.md

 #115 |         ) from e
 ```

-The file includes line numbers which can be useful when coding agents update files by adding/replacing lines or by applying unified diffs.
+The file includes line numbers which can be useful when coding agents update files.
 Updating files can be done in three ways: by replacing the entire file, by manipulating lines, or by applying unified diffs.

-For now, let's use the unified diff:
+!!! note

+    The [Unified Diff](https://en.wikipedia.org/wiki/Diff_utility#Unified_format) is a format for comparing two files or versions of a file.

+Let's see how the unified diff works:

 ```python